vniarchos/BootSTOP/README.md

 This code applies the soft actor critic algorithm to solve a truncated crossing equation for a conformal field theory (CFT).
 See references [1], [2] and [3] for comprehensive background.

-The code tries to maximise a reward.
-Each time an improved reward is found that reward and the corresponding CFT data (conformal weights and OPE squared coefficients) are saved to a csv file.

 ## Getting started

 In this readme file we will describe how to quickly get started with using the